brycewray/hugo-site/content/posts/2020/04/webmentions-three-ssgs-1.md

 **Note**: This is the Introduction to a five-part series about how you can set up [webmentions](https://indieweb.org/webmention) in websites built by three different [static site generators](https://staticgen.com) (SSGs): [Eleventy](https://11ty.dev), [Hugo](https://gohugo.io), and [Gatsby](https://gatsbyjs.org).
 In the [conclusion](/posts/2020/04/webmentions-three-ssgs-5/), you'll find a bibliography of the best articles I found on the subject of this series.
 All of the articles link (even if only through tiny [GitHub](https://github.com) logos) to their authors’ code.
 They were invaluable to this effort, and I encourage you to take particular notice of them and their authors.
 {.yellowBox}

-**Added note, 2020-07-26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.
+**Added note, 2020‑07‑26**: I have now archived the various configuration files linked within this series within a [GitHub repo](https://github.com/brycewray/files-webmentions) of their own and changed the links accordingly, so as to make them immune to ongoing changes in the repos originally linked from this series.
 {.yellowBox}

 It's an [often-misattributed](https://www.artsy.net/article/artsy-editorial-four-iconic-quotes-artists) phrase: "Good artists copy; great artists steal."
 Well, in the case of your faithful correspondent, here, it's more a case of "Great coders code; mediocre coders borrow shamelessly."
 But, if I didn't, I couldn't keep this site going, so shameless I shall continue to be.

 A few months ago, I first learned of the [IndieWeb](https://indieweb.org) movement and, more to the point, [webmentions](https://indieweb.org/Webmention).
-In case you're new to this stuff, too, the idea behind webmentions is that people should own their own web content because it's unwise to depend on third parties---even apparently financially healthy ones---to keep that content safe for the future.
+In case you're new to this stuff, too, the idea behind webmentions is that people should own their own web content because it's unwise to depend on third parties --- even apparently financially healthy ones --- to keep that content safe for the future.
 Having your own personal website is part of that idea, but having webmention functionality *on* that site is another major puzzle piece.

 When I [converted](/posts/2019/12/packing-up/) this site to an [Eleventy](https://11ty.dev)-/[webpack](https://webpack.js.org)-based platform a few months back, I also began a tentative, gradual integration of webmentions into the site.[^FullWM] As [mentioned before](/posts/2020/04/full-11ty-js-monty/), I leaned heavily (out of my usual necessity) on code and articles by others who'd mastered this on their own sites.
 That's when I knew I'd be writing this post; but I'll get to that in a moment.